 Things to do in Liverpool with teenagers – Arcains

-Arcains Liverpool has 3 floors of video games waiting to entertain teenagers and adults alike.
-Arcains entry is inclusive of the price and you are able to stay there for up to 5 hours with under 16’s.
-Some of the games at Arcains include Sega Rally, Walking Dead, Daytona, Big Buck Hunter and many more.
+Arcains Liverpool has three floors of video games waiting to entertain teenagers and adults alike.
+Arcains entry includes the price; you can stay there for up to 5 hours with under 16s.
+Some games at Arcains include Sega Rally, Walking Dead, Daytona, Big Buck Hunter and many more.

 At Arcains, you can get food, drinks and cocktails.
-This is a fairly expensive excursion, though does provide lots of fun.
-Prices are 12 pounds for adults and 10 pounds for kids up to 16 years of age
+This is a fairly expensive excursion, though it does provide lots of fun.
+Prices are 12 pounds for adults and 10 pounds for kids up to 16.

 Where is Arcains: ACAINS BREWERY VILLAGE, STANHOPE ST, LIVERPOOL L8 5XJ